aptise/peter_sslers/docs/General_Management_Concepts.md

 A web server is a great choice for an admin interface, and to provide a programmatic API.

+The `Pyramid` framework utilizes Python entry points to faciliate making commandline scripts.
+Many of the web endpoints to manage the installation are implemented via commandline scripts.
+The `ssl_manage` tool handles all core opreations.

-The `Pyramid` framework has a wonderful utility called [`prequest`](https://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/prequest.html) which allows users to invoke web requests from the commandline.
+To utilize the full API, the `Pyramid` framework has a wonderful utility called [`prequest`](https://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/prequest.html) which allows users to invoke web requests from the commandline.